SHAP-XRT: The Shapley Value Meets Conditional Independence Testing: Introduction

 Previous works have explored granting the Shapley value with some statistical notion of importance.
-For example, \cite{owen2017shapley} and \cite{verdinelli2021decorrelated} study the Shapley value for correlated variables in the context of \underline{AN}alysis \underline{O}f \underline{VA}riance (ANOVA) \citep{hooker2007generalized} and \underline{L}eave \underline{O}ut \underline{CO}variates (LOCO) \citep{lei2018distribution} procedures, respectively.
-Importantly, \cite{verdinelli2021decorrelated} precisely raise the issue of the lack of statistical meaning for large (or small) Shapley values when features are correlated. \cite{ghorbani2020distributional} build upon \cite{ghorbani2019data} and define the \emph{Distributional Shapley} to include the underlying data distribution into the Shapley value.
-Finally, and most closely to this work, \citet{ma2020predictive} try and deploy ideas of conditional independence to the Shapley value for causal inference on data generated by a Bayesian network.
+For example, \cite{owen2017shapley} and \cite{verdinelli2021decorrelated,verdinelli2023feature} study the Shapley value for correlated variables in the context of \underline{AN}alysis \underline{O}f \underline{VA}riance (ANOVA) \citep{hooker2007generalized} and \underline{L}eave \underline{O}ut \underline{CO}variates (LOCO) \citep{lei2018distribution} procedures, respectively.
+Importantly, \cite{verdinelli2021decorrelated} precisely raise the issue of the lack of statistical meaning for large (or small) Shapley values when features are correlated.
+Information-theoretic interpretations of the Shapley value have also been proposed.
+SAGE \citep{covert2020understanding} translates the Shapley value from local (i.e., on a sample) to global (i.e., over a population) feature importance, and shows connections to mutual information.
+Most recently, \citep{watson2023explaining} propose a modified Shapley value with precise information-theoretical properties to study the independence between the true response and the features.
+In the context of data attribution methods, \cite{ghorbani2020distributional} define the \emph{Distributional Shapley} value to include information about the underlying data distribution into the original Shapley value.
+Finally, and most closely to this work, \cite{ma2020predictive} try and deploy ideas of conditional independence to the Shapley value for causal inference on data generated by a Bayesian network.
 Our work differs from these, as we now summarize.